Martha Nussbaum: Career

-She responded to these charges in a lengthy article called "Platonic Love and Colorado Law".
+Nussbaum responded to these charges in a lengthy article called "Platonic Love and Colorado Law".
 Nussbaum used multiple references from Plato's Symposium and his interactions with Socrates as evidence for her argument.
 The debate continued with a reply by one of her sternest critics, Robert P. George.
 Nussbaum has criticized Noam Chomsky as being among the leftist intellectuals who hold the belief that "one should not criticize one's friends, that solidarity is more important than ethical correctness".
 She suggests that one can "trace this line to an old Marxist contempt for bourgeois ethics, but it is loathsome whatever its provenance".
 Among her academic colleagues whose books she has reviewed critically are Allan Bloom, Harvey Mansfield, and Judith Butler.
 Other academic debates have been with figures such as John Rawls, Richard Posner, and Susan Moller Okin.
 In January 2019, Nussbaum announced that she would be using a portion of her Berggruen Prize winnings to fund a series of roundtable discussions on controversial issues at the University of Chicago Law School.
 These discussions will be known as the Martha C. Nussbaum Student Roundtables.